jdgamsterdam/full-cal-meeting-request/README.md

 --Feeds (composer require drupal/feeds, composer require drupal/feeds_tamper) If you want to use Feeds to eliminate Current Free Busy

---Create an Calendard Links  (composer require drupal/calendar_link) Requires a bit of TWIG Gymnastics to get the right format but works great
+--Create Calendar Links  (composer require drupal/calendar_link) Requires a bit of TWIG Gymnastics to get the right format but works great

 --Allow Calendars for multiple Users (composer require drupal/views_selective_filters)